Skip to content

 Can I get insurance if I just opened or I'm in a wildfire risk area?

-Yes to both.
-We specialize in placing new ventures (under 12 months old) and restaurants in high-risk fire zones.
-These situations require more underwriting review, but we have carrier relationships that write these risks when others decline.
+Often, yes.
+We regularly place new ventures (under 12 months old) and restaurants in high-risk fire zones.
+These situations require more underwriting review, and every placement is subject to carrier underwriting, but we work with markets that consider risks others decline.

 What if I do delivery or catering with my own vehicles?